-The method is suited for measuring the concentration of transfluthrin in moth protection paper meta SPC 1, with a recovery rate of 99.6% and a relative standard deviation of 1.04% and in moth sachets with a recovery rate of 110.4% and a relative standard deviation of 1.23%.
+The method is suited for measuring the concentration of transfluthrin in moth sachets with a recovery rate of 110.4% and a relative standard deviation of 1.23%.

 Another method was developed in order to measure the concentration of transfluthrin in Moth protection flavour bag 2, based on NMR, and this was defined as method of choice.
-It can be assumed that the methods provided for meta SPC 2 and meta SPC 3 are applicable to the other meta SPC, because of the similarity of the biocidal products which differ mainly in the perfume and solvent used.
+It can be assumed that the methods provided for meta SPC 1 and meta SPC 2 are applicable to the other meta SPC, because of the similarity of the biocidal products which differ mainly in the perfume and solvent used.
 The extraction from microporous material such as PP is more difficult as compared to other materials.
 Solvent penetration is restricted as PP micropores do not swell.
 A special hot extraction procedures ensure the complete extraction of transfluthrin from the loaded PP-polymer.
 With H-NMR method is possible to determine tarnsfluthrin in mixture together with Coformulant 1 and Perfume 2.
-The hot extraction with ethyl acetate is an efficent method to recover TF from loaded polymer, but only if the loading is \leq 30%, the drying conditions are held at 50°C / 1h and the H-NMR determination of transfluthrin is performed with short notice.
-Under these conditions overall recovery including H-NMR quantification is 82% (at a target loading rate of \leq 30%).
+The hot extraction with ethyl acetate is an efficent method to recover TF from loaded polymer, but only if the loading is $\leq$ 30%, the drying conditions are held at 50°C / 1h and the H-NMR determination of transfluthrin is performed with short notice.
+Under these conditions overall recovery including H-NMR quantification is 82% (at a target loading rate of $\leq$ 30%).